Lightning-AI/litdata/README.md

 **Key benefits:**

-✅ Paralellize processing:    Reduce processing time by transforming data across multiple machines simultaneously.
+✅ Parallelize processing:    Reduce processing time by transforming data across multiple machines simultaneously.
 ✅ Scale to large data:       Increase the size of datasets you can efficiently handle.
 ✅ Flexible usecases:         Resize images, create embeddings, scrape the internet, etc...
 ✅ Run local or cloud:        Run on your own machines or auto-scale to 1000s of cloud GPUs with Lightning Studios.